jhhfrjou/BishScript-Interpreter-PLC-CW/README.md

 take [x] where FileName[x,x] |
 ```

-Without at least one of these bad boys in the query, the script is useless, since the variables are not assigned to a column and will result in an error.
+Without at least one of these in the query, the script is useless, since the variables are not assigned to a column and will result in an error.
 See Errors.

 ##### Conjoins